libvips/lua-vips/README.md

 vips = require "vips"

 image = vips.Image.text("Hello <i>World!</i>", {dpi = 300})

+-- call a method
 image = image:invert()

+-- make a three band image with .. image = image .. image .. image

+-- add a constant
+image = image + 12
+-- add a different value to each band image = image + {1, 2, 3}
+-- add two images
+image = image + image

+-- split bands up again
+b1, b2, b3 = image:bandsplit()

+-- read a pixel from coordinate (10, 20)
+r, g, b = image(10, 20)

+-- make all pixels less than 128 bright blue image = image:less(128):ifthenelse({0, 0, 255}, image)

 image:write_to_file("x.png")

+-- fast thumbnail generator
 image = vips.Image.thumbnail("somefile.jpg", 128)
 image:write_to_file("tiny.jpg")
 ```

+# How it works

+libvips has quite a bit of introspection machinery built in.
+This Lua binding
+opens the vips library with ffi and uses the introspection facilities to build
+a complete binding at runtime.

 # Development